 Myth #1: Your About Page should tell the world how great you are.

 Your audience comes to the conclusion on its own: “Yes…we can’t help noticing that she’s a rockstar.”

-Myth #2: Your About Page should illustrate your business’s humble beginnings.
+Myth #2: Your About Page story should illustrate your business’s humble beginnings.

 Reality: Does your origin story demonstrate a particularly burning reason for starting your business and being motivated to serve your clients?
 Your origin story answers the question: “Why are you so passionate about working for me?”

 So you watched the sheriff take your family’s furniture away when you were six?
-You made a “Never again!” vow and now you teach people to manage their money, avoid gambling debts and never, ever co-sign a loan for a stranger.
+You made a “Never again!” vow and now you teach people to manage their money, avoid credit cards and never, ever co-sign a loan for a stranger.

 You’ve got the beginnings of a good origin story if you’re a money coach or financial planner.

 But you don’t have to share, whether it’s relevant or not.
 If you’re a cardiologist, nobody cares if you’ve never had a heart attack.

 Myth #3: Be vulnerable.

 Myth #4: Don’t list your achievements unless they’re directly relevant to what you offer.

 Reality: You can almost always show a relationship to your past achievements and your current strengths, even if the gap seems wide.
 You’ll give your prospects an extra reason to choose you instead of your competitors.
 You’ll establish a personality.

 The key is to present your past achievements as part of a “why I’m qualified” story.
 One client thought her Ivy League anthropology degree wasn’t relevant to her self-defense coaching business.
 In reality, her credential showed she was smart (so she’d relate to her executive clients) and anthropology teaches the importance of reading cues from the environment – an important skill for protecting yourself in an urban setting.